marymar/vue-harry-potter-quiz-workshop/workshop-steps/step4.md

 # Step 4: Displaying possible movie options to user

-So, as you surely remember, we have displayed in the list with the answers, simply all the movies that exist.
+So far we have displayed the list with the answers, including all the movies that exist.
-But what we actually want, is, to provide some suggestions to the user and let her guess, which one of this is the right answer.
+But what we want is to provide some suggestions to the user and let them guess which one of these answers is the correct one.

-To achieve this, we will use the buttons: once one of them is clicked, it turns green, if the answer is correct or red if it isn't.
+To achieve this, we'll use the buttons.
+Once one of them is clicked, it turns green if the answer is correct or red if the answer is incorrect.

-We also need to change the data over which we iterate and use instead the data of the  current question.
-We are going to use again a computed property which just returns the possible answers from the current question.
+We also need to change the data used to iterate and employ the data of the current question.
+We're going to use again a computed property, which returns the possible answers from the current question.

 ```html
 <!--Quiz.vue -->